JBL Pulse 4

 You can also use it with devices other than phones, like your Computer/PC with a Bluetooth Headphone that could be used with a Bluetooth-enabled PC and VoIP software to place an Internet phone call (NOTE: some PC software requires different drivers for specific purposes like SKYPE - Always refer to the manufacturer of the PC/Laptop for help with setting this up).

-1. Connect the JBL 4 with your phone, open the JBL Connect app and wait for the lightshow button to be purple.
+1. Connect the Pulse with your phone, open the JBL Portable app and wait for app to recognize your speaker.

 2. Click the Lightshow button to enter the lightshow set-up